JoyMitra/vsd-analysis/README.md

 4. Some stakeholder terms may not make sense.
 You can search for the words in `/path/to/analysis/outFile` to understand the context in which it was defined and whether you should consider it.

+Run the following command to run the Mann-whitney U tests:

+`python src/stakeholder-mann-whitney.py analysis/stakeholder-countByPair-fa24.csv analysis/stakeholder-countByPair-sp25.csv --group1_name="VSD" --group2_name="No VSD" --alpha=0.01 --plot="stakeholder-analysis-plot.png"`

+The plot argument is optional.
+The script is used to test the following:

+Null Hypothesis -- There is no difference in the number of stakeholders identified by a pair of students who were explicitly taught VSD vs. a pair who were not.

+Alternate -- There is a significant difference.
+In fact teaching VSD leads to higher stakeholders as seen from the effect size (CLES) of more than 0.8.

 ## Value Extraction

 First extract the context for each issue using the following command: